icpmtech/Book-Mastering/README.md

 ## High-level Design

-Below is the high-level structure of the application.
+Below is the high-level structure of the Angular v16 application Book Helper (Frontend).

 ```sh
 ./src